Geethen/geeforec.github.io/content/post/practical-4.md

 var months = ee.List.sequence(1, 12);
 ```

-First we will filter our polygon features i.e. The country Costa Rica and Braulio Carrillo protected area.
-We will also need to convert these two FeatureCollections to geometry objects for function parameters later.
+Then filter our polygon features to our areas of interest (AOI), namely Costa Rica and Braulio Carrillo protected area.
+At the same time, convert these two FeatureCollections to geometry objects as we'll need them later as function parameters for functions we'll be building.

 ```js
 var costaRica = ee.FeatureCollection('USDOS/LSIB/2017')